Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: On the approximation of traditional controllers for polytopic systems

 Optimization-based controllers more flexible than that of \eqref{eq:vertex_law_2} can be defined that account for some type of control performance specifications.
-To find a \emph{minimal selection controller} \cite{aubin2012differential} directly enforcing the contraction condition \eqref{eq:CLFdynamics}, one can solve the following optimization problem online:
+To find a \emph{selection-based controller} \cite{aubin2012differential} directly enforcing the contraction condition \eqref{eq:CLFdynamics}, one can solve the following optimization problem online: